astronomer/docs/learn/cloud-ide-tutorial.md

 ![Model output](/img/guides/cloud_ide_model_output.png)

-The feature importances give you an idea which of the predictor columns were most important in the model overall to predict the intelligence category.
-The `weight_low_lbs`, the lower end of the weights of the dogs examined for a breed, gave the most information to the model in our small dataset.
+The feature importances give you an idea which of the predictor columns were most important in the model to predict the intelligence category.
+The `weight_low_lbs`, the lower end of the weights of the dogs examined for a breed, gave the most information to the model for our small dataset.

 :::info

-To learn more about the random forests check out this [MLU explain article](https://mlu-explain.github.io/random-forest/).
+To learn more about random forests check out this [MLU explain article](https://mlu-explain.github.io/random-forest/).

 :::